Khuda Dekh Raha Hai

 Khuda Dekh Raha Hai is a Pakistani television drama series directed by Sabiha Sumar of Khamosh Pani fame and produced by Sadia Jabbar.
 It is written by Shahzad Javed and Afifa Muhammad.
 The series stars Sajal Aly and Agha Ali in the lead roles along with Bushra Ansari, Imran Aslam and Asad Siddiqui in supporting roles.
-The 20-episode serial originally aired on A-Plus Entertainment from 19 February 2015 to 2 July 2015.
+The 20-episode serial originally aired on A-Plus Entertainment from February 19 to July 2, 2015.

-At the 15th Lux Style Awards it received two nominations including, Best TV Actress for Aly and Best TV Director for Sumar.
+At the 15th Lux Style Awards, it received two nominations including, Best TV Actress for Aly and Best TV Director for Sumar.

 Plot summary

 The show highlights the people's lives in the garb of religion.
 Khalida, a pious yet extremist in her values, brings up her children according to her own religious boundaries and offers Istikhara for the people who come to her.
 Her teachings are challenged by her daughter Zoya who when she expresses her wish to marry Junaid, her boyfriend and a singer by profession.
 Despite knowing her wish, Khalida gets her married to Adnan, an uncaring and alcoholic person.
-After her marriage, Zoya faces the betrayal and tries to cope with issues.
+After her marriage, Zoya faces betrayal and tries to cope with issues.